-Overcoming addiction is one of the greatest struggles we can face as individuals.
+Overcoming substance abuse and addiction is one of the greatest struggles we can face as individuals.

 Opioid addiction affects over 2.1 million people in the US.
 It has the ability to leave individuals feeling alone and powerless.
 Substance abusers use a huge variety of techniques to overcome addiction, but some of the most effective are also the most basic.